yukiK1999/Texas-Hold-em/README.md

     Probability of winning (winning probability for each player's hand)

     Some comment is lacking due to testing purposes.
-    Some algorithm could be over complicated, due to this being a first draft, trying to make it functional.
+    Some algorithm could be over complicated or not efficient, due to future development of having 7 card Texas Holde'em